-An official exam deferral request (made in writing) must be submitted to the College within two weeks of the date you first notified the College of your inability to attend the exam, and must be accompanied by a letter from a regulated health care practitioner or other supporting documentation verifying the circumstances for the missed examination.
+An official exam deferral request (made in writing) must be submitted to the College within two weeks of the date you first notified the College of your inability to attend the exam and must be accompanied by a letter from a regulated health care practitioner or other supporting documentation verifying the circumstances for the missed examination.

-The Director, Registration & Examinations reviews all deferral requests on an individual basis and exam deferrals are granted provided the circumstances which prevented a candidate's attendance at the examination have been appropriately substantiated through supporting documentation.
+Deferral requests on an individual basis and exam deferrals are granted provided the circumstances which prevented a candidate's attendance at the examination have been appropriately substantiated through supporting documentation.